gizur-ess-prabhat/docker-beservices/README.md

 Update the script with the mail-address you want to use.
 Select `Scheduled Monitoring` and setup a monitoring schedule.

+There is a third-party performance monitoring tool downloaded.
+It needs to be installed manually in webmin though.
+Open `Webmin->Webmin Configuration` and select `Webmin Modules`.
+Choose `From local file` and select `sysstats-2.10.tgz`.
+You'll get som error messages but it seams to work.

 Resources
 --------